greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/customerdot_account_1_1.md

 ---
 title: CustomerDot Account Related Problems
 category: CustomersDot
 description: Using the customer console for internal requests is only for special cases where the existing tools won't allow us to complete the task at hand.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/customerdot_account_1_1/
+linkTitle: CustomerDot Account Related Problems
+type: docs
 ---

 ## Overview